kaz-uuu/Social-Companion-App/README.md

 * pip3 install "kivy[base]"
 * pip3 install pyttsx3
 * pip3 install SpeechRecognition
-* pip3 install tensorflow==2.10.0 (MAKE SURE VERSION 2.10.0 IS USED - other modules such as tensorflow-intel may also need to be downgraded if present)
+* pip3 install tensorflow==2.10.0 (MAKE SURE VERSION 2.10.0 IS USED - other tf modules such as tensorflow-intel may also need to be downgraded if present)
 * pip3 install keras-utils
 * pip3 install transformers
 * pip3 install opencv-python